-Surrogate Customer since they address the same problem: lack of customer presence but Early Validations seems to be a better option since a team member will hardly know what the user really wants (Ries [Ries 2011] tell good examples about it).
+Harrison's Surrogate Customer since they address the same problem: lack of customer presence but Early Validations seems to be a better option since a team member will hardly know what the user really wants (Ries [2011] presents good examples about it).
 Nevertheless, another pattern proposed on the same work was Build Prototypes and Early Validations has the same core but focus on hypothesis.

-3.2 Pattern: Be agile
+3.2 Practice agility